bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Counter />, document.body);
 ```

+Camel-cased event props are supported for compatibility reasons starting in 0.6.

 ## The EventTarget Interface
 As an alternative to event props, Crank contexts implement the same `EventTarget` interface used by the DOM.
 The `addEventListener()` method attaches a listener to a component’s root DOM node.